-African Parks was founded in 2000 to effectively manage Africa’s National Parks through a public-private partnership model where they manage parks on behalf of Governments for the benefit of local communities.
+African Parks was founded in 2000 to effectively manage Africa’s national parks and protected areas through a public-private partnership model where they manage parks on behalf of Governments for the benefit of local communities.
 Their model is simple.
 They enter into on average 20-year management agreements to be fully responsible and accountable for all aspects of park management.
 That means protecting wildlife, providing law enforcement, supporting and investing in communities, and enacting long-term financing solutions.
 With 19 parks in 11 countries, they are protecting more than 14.7 million hectares, and they are working to have 30 parks under management by 2030.

 African Parks' model ensures that effectively managed parks deliver a host of ecological, socio-political and economic benefits for people living in and around these landscapes.
-They are one of the largest employers in every place they work; tens of thousands of people have access to education and healthcare; and communities are benefiting from improved livelihoods, all based on a conservation-led economy.
-African Parks serves some of the most vulnerable communities in Africa, and while this pandemic sweeps the continent, their role for people and wildlife is more important than ever.
+While this pandemic sweeps the continent, their role for people and wildlife is more important than ever.

 "When we launched this project, we wanted to create an impact that goes beyond borders - just like this pandemic doesn't care about borders.
-African Parks came to our minds first, because of their involvement in some of the most vulnerable regions of Africa and their incredible track record with Governments." - Marion Payr
+African Parks came to our minds first, because of their involvement in some of the most vulnerable regions of Africa and their incredible track record with Governments." - Marion Payr, initiator Prints for Wildlife

 African Parks' COVID Response to date: